Quantifying Spacetime Integration across a Partition with Synergy: Conclusion

 \subsection{Future Work}

 \begin{itemize} \item Although synergy for $n=2$ and $n=3$ are effectively solved, unfortunately $\phi_s^{S2}$ and $\phi_s^{S4}$ only become viable at $n=4$.
-Greater research into the minimization of eq.~\eqref{eq:pcup} is needed to truly leverage those two measures. \item The looseness of the upperbound in eq.~\eqref{eq:mipboundid} is painfully unfortunate.
-It would be nice to do better. \end{itemize}
+Although there are approximations and tricks, greater research into the minimization of eq.~\eqref{eq:pcup} is needed to truly leverage those two measures. \item The looseness of the upperbound in eq.~\eqref{eq:mipboundid} is painful and doesn't even change with merging predictors.
+We need to do better. \end{itemize}